 In the heart of the town is St Thomas’ Church which has its own wow factor and parts of this date back to the 13th century.
 Today, there’s a certain tranquillity about the church and its graveyard but even though it’s not the only church in the town, it still feels like it dominates.
 It has a notable stained glass window and the well-known Medieval tomb of Admiral Sir Gervase Alard (1270-1340), an English knight and naval commander who was appointed Admiral of the Cinque Ports Fleet and Admiral of the Western Fleet of the English Navy and who served under Kings Edward I, Edward II and Edward III from 1296 to 1340.

 Dotted around the rest of the town are dozens of interesting houses which range in architectural style.
-Just outside the graveyard wall, for example, is the distinctive Court Hall parts of which date back to the 13th century and is a Grade I listed building.
-It’s also home to the town museum.
+Just outside the graveyard wall, for example, is the distinctive Court Hall (now Winchelsea Court Hall Museum) parts of which date back to the 13th century and is a Grade I listed building.

 A short distance from St Thomas’ Church, you also find the 19th century well and next to that, the magnificent Armoury.
 A Grade II listed building, the west part is 14th century and the east part is 15th century.
 It takes its name from the time of the Napoleonic Wars when the Duke of Wellington’s troops were quartered there.
 At the end of the 19th century, Sir Robert Peel’s niece carried out some substantial rebuilding.
 Understandably, not far away is Magazine House and apparently, there’s even an old bear pit nearby.
 The Armoury was also once home to the weavers of the English Linen Company.